steelx/enspire-ui-code-challenge/README.md

 ## HINTS
 We like to use $timeout instead of $apply to trigger a digestion.

+## BONUS POINTS
+Using the `tabs.spec.js`  file, write tests for this component.

 ## NO - NOs

 - No 'JQuery'.
 Angulars built in JQlite is acceptable.